 In every unit, there is an opportunity for improvisation and for the children to express themselves.
-Each week, there is an option within 'Musicianship' to Improvise Together (see above) - as there is no Improvise with the Song activity in this unit, please use the Improvise Together app each week instead.
+Each week, there is an option within 'Musicianship' to Improvise Together (see above), and with some songs, the children will also Improvise with the Song.